 Customers are our ‘Everest’

 Think of clients as your constant Everest, your constant climb, something you need to strive for constantly.
-Reaching base camp is not enough, you need to constantly stive to offer more, to surprise and to delight.
-Think about what happens beyond base camp, face challenges head on, weather the inevitable storms but never lose sight of what is important.
+Reaching base camp is not enough, you need to constantly strive to offer more, to surprise and to delight!
+Think about what happens beyond base camp, face challenges head-on, and weather the inevitable storms but never lose sight of what is important.

 You should be thinking about your customers both in the immediate and in the long term.
 How can you ensure that it is a relationship for life?

 Surprise & Delight Your Customers

 I’ve been with Aviva Life Insurance for sixteen years and, to be honest, I hadn’t considered changing.
 It was a constant, something I didn’t really think about.
 Then last year I received a letter from them, they had reduced my premium which in itself was a pleasant surprise, but in addition, they sent me a rebate to thank me for my continued loyalty.
 Needless to say, I was delighted.
 I honestly hadn’t considered leaving Aviva prior to that but I definitely won’t now, not only that, but I’ve become a brand ambassador for them, having shared this story with several of my friends and colleagues and now with you.